Bulgaria expels Russian diplomat amid probe of arms depot blasts | DW | 29.04.2021

 Bulgaria's Foreign Ministry on Thursday told a Russian diplomat to leave the country amid investigations into a series of explosions at Bulgarian arms depots.

-It's the latest move in a growing diplomatic dispute between Russia and Bulgaria, which was once a staunch ally of Moscow in Europe.
+It's the latest move in a growing diplomatic dispute between Russia and several former Soviet-bloc countries.

 It also follows the Czech Republic's accusations that Russia was behind an arms depot blast in the country in 2014.